^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-1. congenital malformations and dysplasia of limbs.
+1. congenital defects and dysplasia of the limbs, most often the lower ones;

-3. spinal anomalies;
+3. spinal developmental anomalies;

 Diastematomyelia (working classification scheme)